 - Community Safety/Disaster Preparedness Committee: Five-member committee established to improve disaster preparedness in Sausalito.

-- Historic Landmarks Board: Five-member board that reviews exterior renovation of historic structures and promotes the preservation of historic Sausalito sites, landmarks, documents, paintings, and objects.
+- Historic Preservation Commission: Five-member board that reviews exterior renovation of historic structures and promotes the preservation of historic Sausalito sites, landmarks, documents, paintings, and objects.

 - Hospitality Business Development Committee: Six-member committee that promotes the hospitality and tourism industry in Sausalito

 - Library Board of Trustees: Five-member board that reviews the administration of Library operations and sets Library policies.

 - Parks and Recreation Commission: Seven-member board that advises the City Council and City departments on parks, playgrounds, recreation programs, and public art.